schellenberg/computerscience30/docs/_sources/gettingstarted/drawingbasics.rst.txt

 - displays an image of a character at some x and y location (save these in global variables)

-- make the character move according to WASD controls (if demo-ing, start with the function keyTyped, then convert it to boolean checks)
+- make the character move according to WASD controls (keyIsDown will be your friend here...)